Developer Guide

 Architecture

-The Architecture Diagram given above explains the high-level design of the App.
+The Architecture Diagram given below explains the high-level design of TalentSG and how the components work together.

 Main components of the architecture